A Vision for Our Future.

 Rev. Gary R. Gunderson, MDIV, DMIN, DDIV (Hon)

 Appointed in July 2012, Gunderson oversees spiritual care services for patients, families and Medical Center staff.
 He supervises six departments — CareNet Counseling, Chaplaincy and Clinical Ministries (which includes the Clinical Pastoral Education program), FaithHealth Education, Community Engagement, the Center for Congregational Health and FaithHealthNC.
-He also nurtures the relationship with more than 4,300 Baptist congregations throughout North Carolina and other large networks of our patients’ faith groups.
+Recognized as an expert in congregations and health, he also nurtures the relationship with more than 4,300 Baptist congregations throughout North Carolina and other large networks of our patients’ faith groups.